linda-seiter/CMSC115_2258/unit8_project/README.md

    - Apply logical transformations to modify the yard dynamically.

-## **Guidelines**
+## Coding Guidelines

+- Loops and conditionals are allowed, but avoid using advanced Java Streams.
+- Do not use methods from the `Array` or `Arrays` classes.
 - Array dimensions will be specified as `rows X columns`.
-- You may assume methods receive a non-empty, rectangular 2D array as a parameter.
+- Assume methods receive a non-empty, rectangular 2D array as a parameter.
-- Use basic loops and conditionals instead of advanced Java Streams.
-- Do not use methods from the Array or Arrays classes.

 ## Run the `main()` method with sample user input